prudhvikollanapK/Fatmug/README.md

 - Vendor Performance Evaluation:
 - `GET /api/vendors/{vendor_id}/performance/`: Retrieve a vendor's performance metrics.

+## Postman APIs

+For easier interaction with the APIs, you can use the provided Postman collection.
+Import the collection into Postman to access the following APIs:

+- Fatmug Vendor Management System APIs: [FATMUG.postman_collection.json]

 ## Contributing

 Contributions to the project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 Please ensure that your code follows PEP 8 style guidelines and includes appropriate tests.